bday-boy/weeble/README.md

 ### High-priority

 - Add indicator that there are no tags/genres/etc.
+- Clean up the absolute behemoth that is check-answer.js
+  - It is seriously so ugly, some of the worst spaghetti code I've written in my life.
+Just thinking about how I'm the one who made it makes me cringe

 ### Low-priority

 - Fix on mobile
 - Dropdown show on click
-- Condense how to play section

 ### Done

 - Add player stats
 - Make scores update after user plays the daily
-- Add ~~hardmode/~~max num of guesses
+- Add ~~hardmode and~~ max num of guesses
 - Create Ko-fi, add socials to support page
 - Make copy text say X/[max guesses] or something when user loses
 - Mess around with thresholds and see what works